-Since 2017 Pascalia has been working with Rona Foundation as a Social Worker &Project Assitant in the Programs Department.
-She enjoys interacting with the children and speaking with the Widows about their situations.
-Pascalia is also in charge of the Office Administaration work.
+Since 2017, Pascalia has been working with Rona Foundation as a social worker & project assistant in the Programs Department.
+She enjoys interacting with the children and speaking with the widows about their situations.
+Pascalia is also in charge of the office administration work.

 As a Project Assistant, Pascalia keeps track of general administrative work and support to projects, under the direction of more experienced project management skills.
-She helps in producing proposals, plans and reports, Organize and maintains project files and databases and also supervising projects in progress and ensures that all issues related to the projects are clarified and completed to avoid confusion and interruption during execution of projects.
+She helps in producing proposals, plans and reports, organising and maintaining project files and databases and also supervising projects in progress and ensuring that all issues related to the projects are clarified and completed to avoid confusion and interruption during execution of projects.

 Mike holds a certificate in fashion and design.
 He joined Rona foundation in 2008 as a designer, tailor and a driver.
-And currently works as an administrative assistant, and runs all round run office errands and duties.
+And currently works as an administrative assistant, and runs general office errands and duties.

 Mike is a good problem solver, who relates well with the children and the widows.
 He is easy to talk to, and people find him more comfortable to share with.
 He resolves in-depth queries in a methodical manner independently and with internal and external business partners to find appropriate resolutions, efficiencies and high level of quality.
 He is a good team player and enjoys sharing knowledge and encouraging development of others to achieve specific team goals.
 Mike has the institutional memory and remains an asset to both the team, Board and partners.

-Onyango is an all round person, who is handy and coordinates the activities at Rona Centre with dedication as well as managing the the projects within the centre with a deep hindsight.
+Onyango is an all-round person, who is handy and coordinates the activities at Rona Centre with dedication, as well as managing the the projects within the centre with a deep insight.
 He gets along well with the children and the widows.
-He is fun, and easy to talk to, and people find him easy to talk to, funny and engaging.
-He resolves challenges independently and with his added skills in carpentry and mechanics he finds appropriate resolutions, efficiently and with high level of quality.
+He is fun, easy to talk to, funny and engaging.
+He resolves challenges independently and with his added skills in carpentry and mechanics he finds appropriate resolutions, efficiently and with a high level of quality.
 He is self-driven, a good team player and enjoys sharing knowledge and encourages development of others to achieve specific team goals.
-Onyango has the history of the village and is conversant with rural needs and challenges.
+Onyango is familiar with the history of the village and is conversant with rural needs and challenges.
 He is supportive to the Rona Team, Board and partners.